Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation: Data Analysis: Estimating the Effect of Central Bank Independence on Inflation

 There are several back-door paths from the intervention to the outcome.
-They all start with arrow 99 because CBI is influenced by past inflation, which also affects current monetary policy decisions (arrow 65).
+They all start with arrow 98 because CBI status is ultimately influenced by government decisions, which are in turn affected by past inflation, political institutions and political stability see Section \ref{sec:motivation} or a detailed justification.
+As an example, consider the back-door path that goes through government decisions (arrow 98) and past inflation (arrow 101): the latter affects current monetary policy decisions (arrow 65).
 Monetary policy will in turn impact the formation of inflation expectations (arrow 59) or the money supply (arrow 52).
 Along edges 66, 67, 11, 6, 4 and 2, this affects the outcome.

-Under the assumption that the DAG as motivated in Appendix \ref{sec:appendix_arrows_DAG} is correct, establishing identification in terms of the (generalized) back-door criterion requires the following considerations: some back-door paths that start with an arrow from previous consumer prices into the intervention are subsequently blocked by the collider of monetary policy decisions (that is, along edges 99, 65, 56, etc.).
-Other back-door paths along edges 99, 65, etc. can be blocked by conditioning on the measured variable \textit{past inflation} ($L_{t^{\ast}}^{9}$).
+Under the assumption that the DAG as motivated in Appendix \ref{sec:appendix_arrows_DAG} is correct, establishing identification in terms of the (generalized) back-door criterion requires the following considerations: all back-door paths start with arrow 98 and can be blocked by conditioning on the following 4 variables: past inflation ($L_{t^{\ast}}^{9}$), central bank transparency ($L_{t^{\ast}}^{13}$), political institution ($L_{t^{\ast}}^{14}$) and political instability ($L_{t^{\ast}}^{15}$).
 There are various paths from the intervention to the outcome that start with edges 69, 49 and 52.
 All those paths contain mediators one should \textit{not} necessarily condition on in our example because otherwise the effect of CBI on inflation through these paths would be blocked (\citealp{hernan2017causal}).
 The same considerations apply to the paths starting with edges 74 and 32.